informalsystems/hermes/guide/src/tutorials/local-chains/relay-paths/multiple-paths.md

     Note that the channel identifier on `ibc-1` is `channel-1`, and on `ibc-2` it is `channel-0`.

-3. From a terminal, start Hermes using the `start-multi` command:
+3. Start Hermes using the `start-multi` command:

     ```shell
-    hermes -c multi-config.toml start-multi
+    hermes start-multi
     ```

    Hermes will first relay the pending packets that have not been relayed and then start passive relaying by listening